ShunChi100/Random_stuff/note_lecture3.md

 $$\min\sum_{i}(y_i-w^Tx_i)^2 + \lambda w^2$$
 where $\lambda = \frac{\sigma^2}{\sigma_w^2}$.
 Thus the origin of object (loss) function for linear regression with $L_2$ regularization is MAP estimation of $w$ with a Gaussian prior.

 The question is how to choose the hyperparameter $\lambda$.
 Typically, we choose the $\lambda$ using cross-validation.
-In this sense, the hyperparameter is detemined by data.
+In this sense, the hyperparameter is determined by data.

 #### MAP for robust regression with a Laplace prior
 We still have the model
 $$Y = WX + \xi,$$
-where the intercept is taken into account by including as an dummy variable in $X$.
+where the intercept is taken into account by including as a dummy variable in $X$.
 Here the noise $\xi$ is from a Laplace distribution [3] instead of a Gaussian distribution.
 Laplace distribution is a _heavy tail distribution_, so extreme values away from the mean are more likely than Gaussian distribution.
 Outliers can be taken care more appropriately in this distribution.

 With these assumption, $Y$ is given by
 $$Y \sim \mathrm{Laplace}(\theta = WX, b) = \frac{1}{2b}e^{-\frac{|Y-WX|}{b}},$$